FunctionsCompanion/docs/DevelopersGuide.md

 ## Apex Logger

 The Functions Companion Package installs a wrapper class in the target org that logs Apex activity by invoking a JavaScript function called `apexsyslogjs`.
-This function forwards Apex invocation activitity and status to the Function Companion platform.
+This function forwards Apex invocation activitity and org status to the Function Companion platform.

 1. Install `apexsyslogjs` in your Project along with your other functions.
 There is no Java implemention, but it can still be installed in Projects that have Java functions.